 As you follow the P-R-A-Y way of praying, you’ll soon find yourself praying more consistently and effectively—and that’s God’s way!

 Did you enjoy this article?
-Take a deep dive into this topic with Bayless’ message, “How to Pray.”
+Take a deep dive into this topic with Bayless’ booklet, “How to Pray.”
 As you learn how to pray you will notice the difference in your daily life and discover the blessings God has waiting for you.
-Request your free download today.
+Request your booklet when you give today.